 {% endnavList %}

-The above code demonstrates how to judgeitem.NavListDoes it exist, if it exists then render a<dl>label as a submenu container, and iterateitem.NavListover the submenu items.item.IsCurrentThe property can be used to determine if the current navigation is in an active state, making it convenient to add styles.
+The above code demonstrates how to judgeitem.NavListDoes it exist, if it exists then render a<dl>label as a submenu container and iterateitem.NavListthrough the submenu items.item.IsCurrentThe attribute can be used to determine whether the current navigation is active, which is convenient for adding styles.

-For more advanced requirements, such as directly displaying a list of popular articles or product categories under a navigation dropdown menu, you can combine other content tags (such asarchiveListorcategoryList)to implement.
-This usually requires navigation items to link to specific categories or pages, and throughitem.PageIdto obtain the corresponding category or page ID.
+For more advanced requirements, such as directly displaying a list of popular articles or product listings under a specific category in the navigation dropdown menu, you can combine other content tags likearchiveListorcategoryListTo implement this.
+It usually requires navigating to a specific category or page, and throughitem.PageIdto get the corresponding category or page ID.

-For example, display popular products under a category in a dropdown menu of a product category:
+For example, display the popular products under the category in a dropdown menu of a product category:

 {% navList navList with typeId=1 %}